 Finding Common Multiples

-There are several methods to find the common multiples of 8 and 12.
+Several methods exist — each with its own place.
 One straightforward way is to list the multiples of each number until you find common numbers.

 Method 1: Listing Multiples